 The richer the constraints, the greater the CPU-cost associated with the matching process.
 As can be seen the average delays for matching increases progressively (Integer to String to Tag-Value to SQL to XPath in that order) as the complexity of the matching increases.
-For String based matching, as depicted in Figure 7, the average delay for matching subscriptions generally increases as the size of the topic String size doubled from 16 to 32 was in the range of 1 microsecond.
-Figure 8 depicts the costs associated with <tag,value> based matching.
-As can be seen the costs associated with his style of matching is higher than the String based style.
+For String based matching, as depicted in Figure 6, the average delay for matching subscriptions generally increases as the size of the topic String increases.
+The increase in delays for matching as the topic String size doubled from 16 to 32 was in the range of 1 microsecond.
+Figure 7 depicts the costs associated with <tag,value> based matching.
+As can be seen the costs associated with this style of matching is higher than the String based style.
 We also noted that the costs did not vary as the number of <tag,value> pairs associated with individual subscriptions increased from 5 to 25.
-The results in Figures 6-8 demonstrate that it is feasible to have real time interactions that are based on the corresponding constraints.
+The results in Figures x-y demonstrate that it is feasible to have real time interactions that are based on the corresponding constraints.